olgaborodina/mipt_compphys/README.md

 # mipt_compphys
-Here you can find tasks for computational physics in MIPT
+Here you can find tasks for computational physics in MIPT.

-One year course consists of **2 parts**.
+One year course consists of **2 parts** (autumn 2019 & spring 2020).

 1st-part contains **4 tasks**: